2012 Summer Olympics: Ticketing

 Organisers estimated that some 8 million tickets would be available for the Olympic Games, and 1.5 million tickets for the Paralympic Games.
 LOCOG aimed to raise £375–£400 million in ticket sales.
 There were also free events such as marathon, triathlon and road cycling, although, for the first time in Olympic history, the sailing events were ticketed.
 Eventually, more than 7,000,000 tickets were sold.
 Following IOC rules, people applied for tickets from the NOC of their country of residence.
 European Union residents were able to apply for tickets in any EU country.

 In Great Britain, ticket prices ranged from £20 for many events to £2,012 for the most expensive seats at the opening ceremony.
-Some free tickets were given to military personnel as part of the Tickets For Troops scheme, as well as to survivors and families of those who died during 7 July 2005 London bombings.
+Some free tickets were given to military personnel as part of the Tickets For Troops scheme, as well as to survivors and families of those who died during the 7 July 2005 London bombings.
 Initially, people were able to apply for tickets via a website from 15 March until 26 April 2011.
 There was a huge demand for tickets, with a demand of more than three times the number of tickets available.
-The process was widely criticised as more than 50% of the sessions went to a random ballot, and over half the people who applied got no tickets.
 On 11 May 2012 a round of nearly one million "second chance" tickets went on sale over a 10-day period between 23 June and 3 July 2011.
 About 1.7 million tickets were available for football and 600,000 for other sports, including archery, field hockey, football, judo, boxing and volleyball.
-Although technical difficulties were encountered, ten sports had sold out by 8 am of the first day.
+Ten sports had sold out by 8 am of the first day.

 Countdown

 During the closing ceremony of the 2008 Olympics, the Olympic Flag was formally handed over from the Mayor of Beijing to the Mayor of London.
 This was followed by a section highlighting London, One month later, the Olympic and Paralympic flags were raised outside the London City Hall.

 A countdown clock in Trafalgar Square was unveiled, 500 days before the Games.
-The clock broke down the following day, but was later fixed.
 It was a two-sided clock with the Paralympic countdown on the other side.
 The countdown to the start of the Olympics began with a ceremony for the lighting of the Olympic flame in Olympia, Greece.